 A good name will not carry a poor drink to success; but a good name attached to a good drink forms a strong combination.

 There are countless drinks that include a city, state, or other significant locations in their names.
 Whether it’s a Singapore Sling, a Moscow Mule, or a Manhattan, location names can be powerful identifiers, but they have to be relevant.
 If you were creating a riff on the Parisian, you might look at calling the drink a Pantinian (Pantin being a suburb of Paris and a Pantinian being someone who lives there).

 Keep it in the family

-There is often a classic cocktail that has influenced our creation, so where you can, give credit where credit is due, by adapting the name, as you have adapted the cocktail.
-The perfect example is the Cable Car Cocktail which is a modern variation on the classic Sidecar Cocktail.
+There is often a classic cocktail that has influenced our creation, so where you can, give credit where credit is due. by adapting the name as you have adapted the cocktail.
+The perfect example is the Cable Car Cocktail which is a modern variation of the classic Sidecar Cocktail.

-This can also be done through adding a modifier to the name.
-When rum is substituted for whisky in a Manhattan recipe it is called a Cuban Manhattan or when brandy is substituted for gin in the Alexander Cocktail it’s called a Brandy Alexander.
+This can also be done by adding a modifier to the name.
+When rum is substituted for whisky in a Manhattan recipe, it is called a Cuban Manhattan or when brandy is substituted for gin in the Alexander Cocktail, then it’s called a Brandy Alexander.

-The best advice that we can give (and the best advice we were ever given) is to make sure that you Google every name — the last thing you need is to end up with a name that is well known and already being used on a different drink.
+The best advice that we can give (and the best advice we were ever given) is to make sure that you Google every name you come up with to check if it’s already out in the world.
+The last thing you need is to start using a name that is already well-known as belonging to a completely different drink.